 * Obama to meet with congressional Democrats, Republicans at White House

-* Chicago PMI, pending home sales data on tap
+* Chicago PMI, pending home sales top expectations

 By Chuck Mikolajczak

-NEW YORK, Dec 28 (Reuters) - U.S. stocks were poised for a lower open on Friday as President Barack Obama and top lawmakers planned to make a last-ditch attempt at budget talks to prevent the United States from going over the “fiscal cliff.”
+NEW YORK, Dec 28 (Reuters) - U.S. stocks fell on Friday, putting the S&P 500 on track for a fifth straight decline, as President Barack Obama and top congressional leaders were to make a last-ditch attempt to steer the United States away from driving off the “fiscal cliff.”

 Obama and lawmakers will meet at the White House Friday afternoon for talks before a New Year’s deadline to keep large tax hikes and spending cuts from taking effect and threatening the economy with recession.

-With time running short to reach a complete agreement, members of Congress may attempt to pass a retroactive fix on tax rises and spending cuts soon after the automatic policies come into effect on Jan.
+With time running short, members of Congress may attempt to pass a retroactive fix on tax rises and spending cuts soon after the automatic fiscal policies come into effect on Jan.
 1.

-Highlighting market sensitivity to cliff headlines, on Thursday stocks fell more than 1 percent earlier in the session after Senate Majority Leader Harry Reid warned a deal was unlikely before the deadline.
+Highlighting Wall Street’s sensitivity to developments in Washington, stocks took a dive of more than 1 percent on Thursday after Senate Majority Leader Harry Reid warned a deal was unlikely before the deadline.
+But later the index rebounded after the House of Representatives said it hold an unusual Sunday session to work on a fiscal solution.

 With many market partcipants away for the holiday-shortened week, volume is expected to remain light, which could exacerbate market swings.

 MagicJack Vocaltec Ltd forecast over $39 million in GAAP revenue and over 70 cents per share in operating income for the fourth quarter and appointed Gerald Vento president and CEO, effective January 1.
-Shares jumped 10.6 percent to $18 in light premarket trading.
+Shares jumped 6.9 percent to $17.40.

-Aeterna Zentaris Inc U.S.-listed shares gained 4.6 percent to $2.27 before the opening bell after the company said it had reached an agreement with the U.S. Food and Drug Administration on a special protocol assessment by the FDA for phase 3 registration trial in endometrial cancer with AEZS-108 treatment.
+Aeterna Zentaris Inc U.S.-listed shares surged 18.4 percent to $2.57 after the company said it had reached an agreement with the U.S. Food and Drug Administration on a special protocol assessment by the FDA for phase 3 registration trial in endometrial cancer with AEZS-108 treatment.
 (Reporting by Chuck Mikolajczak; Editing by Kenneth Barry)